Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-performance-and-limit-improvements.md

        [,criteria_range2, criteria2...])
 ```

 These functions handle full column references ($A:$A) efficiently by using special handling for the empty cells.
-The criteria that evaluates text cells can use the wildcard characters (* - any set of characters and ? - any single character).
+The criteria that evaluates text cells can use the wildcard characters "*" (any set of characters) and "?" (any single character).
 Because these functions are so much faster to calculate than equivalent array formulas, use them to replace your array formulas when possible.

 ### IFERROR
 <a name="MultithreadedCalculation"> </a>